odoo/documentation/content/applications/finance/fiscal_localizations/peru.rst

 By default the Credit Note is set in the document type:

 .. image:: peru/peru-credit-note-document.png
-   :align: center
-   :alt: Credit Note document type
+   :alt: Credit Note document type.

 To finish the workflow please follow the instructions on :doc:`our page about Credit Notes
 <../accounting/customer_invoices/credit_notes>`.